“A small list that wants exactly what you’re offering is better than a bigger list that isn’t committed”

 She’s entrepreneurial, creative and loves to learn new things.
 She’s passionate about helping others and would love to find a way to help others, while earning money for herself and her family.

 She’s been looking at ways to work from home, flexibly and around her kids and would love a little side hustle, something which she can grow and build into a possible business one day.

 Her priorities are now freedom of time to spend with her children and being able to work as and when she wants to!

-Now I know this a very detailed avatar, but this is exactly the kind of thing you want to do, so that it's ALWAYS clear who you're writing for.
+Now I know this is a very detailed avatar, but this is exactly the kind of thing you want to do so that it’s ALWAYS clear who you’re writing for.

 When I started thinking about Sophie every time I’d sit and write, it would be so much easier as I could write to her personally and it really helped to narrow things down.